-V. Congress, ARRL and CAI Have Provided Ample Guidance to the Commission, Establishing a Bright Line Test for Private Land Use Regulations to Support a Sustainable Amateur Radio Service and to Protect the Legitimate Interests of HOAs.
+V. Congress and the ARRL Have Provided Ample Guidance to the Commission, Establishing a Bright Line Test for Private Land Use Regulations to Support a Sustainable Amateur Radio Service

 55. Following the Commission’s directive to seek Congressional guidance relative to the preclusive effect of private land use regulations on Amateur Radio operators, ARRL consulted with members of the House Energy and Commerce Committee and with the Senate Commerce Committee, and in June of 2013, toward the end of the 133th Congress, Representatives Adam Kinzinger of Illinois and Joe Courtney of Connecticut introduced a bipartisan Bill, H.R.
 4969, the Amateur Radio Parity Act of 2014.
-That Bill called on the Commission to amend its Section 97.15(b) regulations concerning the height and dimensions of station antenna structures to prohibit a private land use restriction from applying to amateur service communications if the restriction precludes such communications, fails to accommodate such communications, or does not constitute the minimum practicable restriction on such communications to accomplish the legitimate purpose of the private entity seeking to enforce such restriction.
-Effectively, it asked that the Commission extend the essential holding of Amateur Radio Preemption to both State and local land use regulations and private land use regulations affecting Amateur Radio communications.
 The Bill was popular on a bipartisan basis and in the few months prior to Congress’ adjournment in 2014 the Bill garnered 69 cosponsors.
-The Bill would not have imposed significant restrictions on HOAs or CICs.
-The premise was that the Commission had in place a workable policy which balanced local land use considerations, and the strong Federal interest in effective Amateur Radio communications.
-The policy should be applicable to all types of land use regulations which preclude, fail to reasonably accommodate, or do not constitute the minimum practicable regulation of Amateur Radio stations consistent with the land use authority’s legitimate purpose.
-The uniform application of this policy is consistent with established Congressional policy that “reasonable accommodation should be made for the effective operation of Amateur Radio from residences, private vehicles and public areas, and that regulation at all levels of government should facilitate and encourage amateur radio operation as a public benefit.”
-Public Law 103-408.